error-central/diffenv/README.md

       - COLORTERM
       - TERM
   directory:
-    # in this case we restrict how deep we recur into child directories
+    # In this case we restrict how deep we recur into child directories
     listing: 1
 ```